sass/sass/doc-src/SASS_CHANGELOG.md

 ## 3.3.0 (Unreleased)

+* [listen](http://github.com/guard/listen) is now a standard Gem dependency.
+  It's no longer bundled with Sass.

+* Sass now has numerous functions for working with strings:
+  \{Sass::Script::Functions#str_length `str-length`} will return the length of a string; \{Sass::Script::Functions#str_insert `str-insert`} will insert one string into another; \{Sass::Script::Functions#str_index `str-index`} will return the index of a substring within another string;
+  \{Sass::Script::Functions#str_slice `str-slice`} will slice a substring from a string; \{Sass::Script::Functions#to_upper_case `to-upper-case`} will transform a string to upper case characters; and
+  \{Sass::Script::Functions#to_lower_case `to-lower-case`} will transform a string to lower case characters.

+* Custom Ruby functions can now access the global environment, which allows them the same power as Sass-based functions with respect to reading and setting variables defined elsewhere in the stylesheet.

 ### Backwards Incompatibilities -- Must Read!

 * Sass will now throw an error when `@extend` is used to extend a selector